 As can be imagined, the immensity of the data being collected and cross-references is enormous and will not always be correct.
 If you come across information you feel is incorrect please use the feedback link so we can continue to make corrections to better this data for future work.
 As you search please remember too that historical perspectives affect the usability and correctness of the data.

-As a standalone application, Standard Finder can be of assistance to researchers in determining proper spellings of locations, checking if locations exist as well as determining alternate name spellings/variants to expand research.”
+As a standalone database, Standard Finder can be of assistance to researchers in determining proper spellings of locations, checking if locations exist as well as determining alternate name spellings/variants to expand research.”